agfline/tcCoca/README.md

 //  Frame Number : 108000
 ```

-The second method allows for a given timecode to change only the frame number so the timecode's HMSF is preserved.

-TODO Test with :29   to   :59    ????
+The second method modifies the frame number so the timecode HMSF is maintained.
+If the destination format has a lower FPS than the input timecode frames, then the output frames are truncated to the new FPS - 1.
+For example, 00:00:00:59@60FPS converted to 25FPS will give 00:00:00:24.

 ```c
 struct timecode tc;